 We use private buses for transport from Prague to Kutná Hora.
 For this reason, it is required to book in advance to secure your place.
-Please allow about 7 to 8 hours for this trip.
+The tour in Kutná Hora is by foot.
+Please allow about 7 to 8 hours for this tour.

 Ticket price includes all transport and entry into St. Barbara’s Church and the Sedlec Ossuary.